DrakeHooks/CasinoClaim/README.md

 4. Create the .env file in the root directory of the project by editing the .env.example file and add the following:
     1. Add `DISCORD_TOKEN` and `DISCORD_CHANNEL` to your `.env` file.
     2. Add your casino login credentials by editing the .env.example file.
 After editing, rename the file to .env and save.
-Note: some casino logins are currently only supported through the User Data directory.
 5. run `docker compose up -d`